-St. Pat’s For All Bigger, Stronger than Ever
+Strange Bedfellows

 O’Leary brought on several students from his School of Irish Dance, who performed traditional reels and jigs.
 Filmmaker Sheila Brosnan showed the trailer for her upcoming documentary about St. Pat’s for All.

-Actress Maeve Price read a powerful passage from Kevin Holahan’s novel “The Brother’s Lot,” set in a Magdalen Laundry, then a filmed greeting from the SAOL project (an organization that helps women out of poverty and addiction in Dublin) was shown.
+Actress Maeve Price read a powerful passage from Kevin Holahan’s novel “The Brother’s Lot,” set in a Magdalen Laundry asylum, then a filmed greeting from the SAOL project (an organization that helps women out of poverty and addiction in Dublin) was shown.

 Playwright and actress Florencia Lozano presented a scene from her Off-Broadway play “underneathmybed,” with Vanessa Aspillaga and Irene Lucio.
-Lozano then read “Gauntlet,” a poem by Jackson heights poet K.C.
+Lozano then read “Gauntlet,” a poem by Jackson Heights poet K.C.
 Trommer, which included the lines, “Be brave: the race is not yet done by half…”

 The evening culminated in Irish writer, storyteller, and activist Malachy McCourt holding forth with observations from his 85th year.
-He concluded – as he always does – with a traditional Irish song: “Will Ye Go, Lassie, Go?” (also known as “Wild Mountain Thyme”), The evening’s artists and the parade committee were joined by the parade grand marshals, Somoza and Phil Donahue, and honored guests, including marriage equality pioneer Edie Windsor, piled onto the stage to join in the song, with McCourt urging them all to “Sing, children!
+He concluded – as he always does – with a traditional Irish song: “Will Ye Go, Lassie, Go?” (also known as “Wild Mountain Thyme”).
+The evening’s artists and the parade committee were joined by the parade grand marshals, Somoza and Phil Donahue, and honored guests, including marriage equality pioneer Edie Windsor, piled onto the stage to join in the song, with McCourt urging them all to “Sing, children!
 Sing!”

 Many knew the song well, and others managed to follow along, singing this chorus: